GetUsernameFromDatabase/discord-server-bot/README.md

 This is a discord server bot made for personal use
 _This is not meant to be used for multiple discord servers_

-//TODO: `"watch": "swc src -d dist -w"` does not seem to work the way I want it to

 This bot:

 - fetches giveaways